Lombiq/Helpful-Libraries/Lombiq.HelpfulLibraries.OrchardCore/Docs/Users.md

 ## `ICachingUserManager`

-Retrieves `User`s from a transient per-request cache or gets them from the store if not yet cached.
+Retrieves `User`s from a non-persistent, per-request cache or gets them from the store if not yet cached.
 This is an abstraction over the `UserManager<IUser>` using its methods to retrieve the `User` from the database but caches them after the first time.
 Can improve performance if the `User` is retrieved multiple times per request.

 ## `RoleCommands`